Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \end{subsection}

 \begin{subsection}{Fully commutative elements} Let $(W,S)$ be a Coxeter system of type $\Gamma$ and let $w \in W$.
-According to Stembridge \cite{Stembridge.J:B}, $w$ is \emph{fully commutative} if and only if no reduced expression for $w$ contains a subword of the form $sts \cdots$ of length $m(s,t) \geq 3$.
-We will denote the set of all fully commutative elements of $W$ by $\FC(W)$ or $\FC(\Gamma)$.
+According to Stembridge~\cite{Stembridge.J:B}, $w$ is \emph{fully commutative} (FC) if and only if no reduced expression for $w$ contains a subword of the form $ststs \cdots$ of length $m(s,t) \geq 3$.
+We will denote the set of all FC elements of $W$ by $\FC(W)$ or $\FC(\Gamma)$.